 The Blackhawks may have sparked hockey fever in Chicagoland, but the Chicago Wolves offer an opportunity to bring your young fans to see live action at an affordable price (tickets start as low as $10) at Allstate Arena.
 With pregame shows filled with fireworks and laser shows, a chance to try your best slap shot in the Kids’ Zone and post-game autograph sessions, you can be sure this will be an event the whole family will remember.
-Regular season home games start October 14 and run thru April 15, 2018.
+Regular season home games run October-April.

 Where to refuel